tansengming/tansengming.github.com/software/_posts/2017-04-14-a-strangely-useful-email-service.md

 ## Conclusion
 It’s hard to nail down Send With Us with just a few words.
 I have not even mentioned big features like A/B testing and drip campaigns.
 Looking at it with a wider lens, Send With Us forced me to create a strict separation between email content and how the email looks like.
 If a web application is a fragile collection of business logic, you don’t want to risk breaking it because of an email design bug.
 Which is a fancy way of saying that Marketing can talk to Design instead of me when they want to update their email copy.
 Which makes me a happy person.
 Which is probably the best reason to use it.

+_Thank you Vaibhav Sagar for reviewing drafts of this post._